Blog Post Workload Automation Integrations and What To Look For

 - Out of the box – integrations that come standard with any Stonebranch installation

 - Build your own integrations – simple to do, and flexible enough to integrate with anything

-- Borrow integrations – We have an opensource library of integrations and workflows that customers create and share on our marketplace.
+- Borrow integrations – We have an opensource library of integrations and workflows that customers create and share on our integration hub.
 Think of these as blueprints to help you get started.
 Many of them are plug and play, while some of them will require some adaptation to your specific environment.
 All of them are free to use.

 Common Application and Platform Integrations to Watch For

 - Mainframe and Distributed – Most workload automation vendors have pre-built integrations with these platforms.
 But it’s good to double check when starting your evaluation.